canonical/netplan/doc/netplan-yaml.md

 **Status**: Optional.

-**Purpose**: Use the `modems` key to configure Modems.
-GSM/CDMA modem configuration is only supported for the `NetworkManager` backend. `systemd-networkd` does not support modems.
+**Purpose**: Use the `modems` key to configure Modem interfaces.
+GSM/CDMA modem configuration is only supported for the `NetworkManager` backend.
+`systemd-networkd` does not support modems.

-**Structure**: The key consists of a mapping of modem names.
+**Structure**: The key consists of a mapping of Modem IDs.
 Each `modem` has a number of configuration options.
-The general configuration structure for modems is shown below.
+The general configuration structure for Modems is shown below.

 ```yaml
 network: